virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-collection.md

 Another widely debated but essential topic is the ability for us to interpret or explain our models and what better place to start but during the data collection process.
 Another [good resource](https://github.com/neomatrix369/awesome-ai-ml-dl/blob/master/data/model-analysis-interpretation-explainability.md#post-model-creation-analysis-ml-interpretationexplainability
 ) to look into when although it's an ever growing topic and subject to keep track of.

+Other useful links to look at [TensorFlow: Responsible AI](https://www.tensorflow.org/resources/responsible-ai) and https://pair.withgoogle.com/chapter/explainability-trust/ (you can find some more useful ones under [People + AI GuideBook](https://pair.withgoogle.com/guidebook/)).

 Ensure the features in the dataset which will end up becoming your real-world model are explainable.
 Another important resource to check here is this [course/tutorial on causality](https://www.callingbullshit.org/).